 Kids and kids at heart can fuel up on fun at the new 2nd Saturday program at the NASCAR Hall of Fame.
-Guests are invited to explore the exciting elements of racing with a new topic and interactive activity each month.
+Guests are invited to explore the exciting elements of racing.

 Air is more than what we breathe.
 During National Engineers Week, discover the unseen competitor in racing that has proved to be a big influencer: aerodynamics.
 To learn more about this critical component in racing strategy, we’ll conduct air experiments, delve into the career of an aerodynamicist and test a car in a wind tunnel.